 The company provides master plans, pool and spa designs and construction administration to help the construction process go smoother.
 Over the years, Kraisinger has worked on projects from retail centers to private residences to corporate campuses.

 One method Kraisinger has found to improve the design process was the incorporation of 3D printing.
-His company has been using the technology for around 3 years now and has always been exploring new methods to help educate their clients on the layout of the project.
+His company has been using the technology since 2014 and has always been exploring new methods to help educate their clients on the layout of the project.

 Kraisinger was originally inspired by the scene in “National Lampoon’s Christmas Vacation” where Clark Griswold is playing with a miniature model of the pool he intends to spend his Christmas bonus on.

-“For us, I thought that’s pretty neat, it’s a tactile item and we’re selling a dream,” Kraisinger told TLC.
+“For us, I thought that’s pretty neat, it’s a tactile item and we’re selling a dream,” Kraisinger tells TLC.

 Lorax Design Group started out looking for a company that could do the 3D printing for them, but after searching with no luck, Kraisinger decided they would do it themselves.
 Faced with the challenge of learning how to model swimming pools in a 3D printing platform, it took the team several months to learn how to use the technology.

 Now with the process down pat, the team starts by creating hand sketches to develop ideas and then freehands a more formal plan with greater detail.